Vega2020/weatherdashboard/README.md

 WHEN I open the weather dashboard, THEN I am presented with the last searched city forecast - (load the array of searched cities when the page loads)

-Pseudocode:
+# steps
 Front end:
 1: layout bootstrap wireframe with placeholders

 back end:
- 1: jquery calls for each thing we need to search
+1: jquery calls for each thing we need to search, set variables within ajax function

+# updates
+1 - commit 3 or so.
+Cannot get bootstrap navbar to center.
+Successfully have main row and columns working, now need to add bootstrap component classes to them.
+I have found that inspecting the code of tutorial pages that use bootstrap is as helpful as actually reading the tutorials. my next step is to work on adding bootstrap components to the columns I just created.